oscar-besga-panel/JedisExtraUtils/README.md

   (in a background thread of the class).
 One by one, and no messsage is lost (AT LEAST ONCE).
 * More utils like
   * SimplePubSub: a simple pub/sub that only consumes messages via a BiConsumer function
+* The class *JedisPoolToUnifiedRedis* to gap the bridge between the old JedisPool and the new RedisClient/UnifiedRedis

 All this classes use a Jedis pool connection to make them thread-safe and more efficient.